Substra/substra-documentation/docs/source/substrafl_doc/substrafl_overview.rst

 Index Generator
 ^^^^^^^^^^^^^^^

 The notion of epochs does not fully apply to the FL setting.
-Training on a full epoch on each organization at every round can often result in divergence, which means a model may miss out on the potential advantages of having different datasets.
-To best utilize these datasets, we propose training your models on a subset of data within each dataset.
+Usually we don't want to train on a full epoch on each organization at every round, but on a reduced quantity of data to prevent models from different organizations from diverging too much.
+In a federated setting, at each round, in each organization, the model is trained for ``num_updates`` batches, with each batch containing ``batch_size`` data points.
 This is further explained below (See diagram).

 At each round, in each organization, the model is trained for ``num_updates`` batches, with each batch containing ``batch_size`` data points.